-Chapter VI of the Indian Penal Code, 1860 (IPC) relates to “offences against the State”.
-Sections 121-130 lays down what amounts to causing an offence against the State.
+Chapter VI of the Indian Penal Code, 1860 (IPC) relates to “offenses against the State”.
+Sections 121-130 lays down what amounts to causing an offense against the State.
 Section 121 is titled “Waging, or attempting to wage war, or abetting waging of war, against the Government of India”.
-The section proscribes the act of waging war against the State.
+The section prescribes the act of waging war against the State.

 IPC 121 clarifies that anyone contravening this Section shall attract death sentence or life imprisonment.
 The offender must also pay a fine.
 Furthermore, a Court of Session can try this cognizable, non-bailable, and non-compoundable offence.

 - Waging war, or

 - Abetting the attempt to wage war,

 - Against the Government of India.

 Read Also – Significance of features of minimum wages act 1948